AdobeDocs/experience-manager-65.en/help/release-notes/new-features-latest-service-pack.md

 You can now convert a text field in an XFA form to a rich text field when rendered in an HTML5 form.
 As a result, the text field displays a list of other formatting options in an HTML5 form.
 For more information, see [Designing form templates for HTML5 forms](../forms/using/designing-form-template.md).

+### Accessibility enhancements {#forms-accessibility-enhancements-6540}

+Experience Manager Forms includes the following accessibility enhancements:

+* Users can shift tab focus without any issues for the Ultramarine-Accessible reference theme of an adaptive form.

+* Screen readers announce checkboxes, links, Date Picker, and Date Input fields correctly in an adaptive form.

+* Each page of an adaptive form now includes one title and one main landmark label.

 ## Key features in previous AEM 6.5 Service Packs

 ### Smart Imaging for Dynamic Media (6.5.3.0) {#smart-imaging}